 We have implemented a book-entry system for our Investments.
 Under the book-entry system, you will not receive a paper certificate evidencing your Investment.
-Rather, upon investing your money, your Investment is registered in your name on our books only and you will receive an electronic receipt and confirmation of your Investment.
-Thereafter, any additions or redemptions with respect to the same book-entry account also would be entered on our books only and you will receive further confirmation of the transactions.
+Rather, upon investing your money, your Investment is registered in your name on our books only and you will receive an electronic receipt and confirmation of your Investment in the form of a "transaction notice."
+Thereafter, any additions or redemptions with respect to the same book-entry account also would be entered on our books only and you will receive further transaction notices.
 In addition, you will receive the normal electronic semi-annual statements regarding the status of your account as reflected in our book-entry system.